2026 Buyer's Guide

 Performance, Build and Day-to-Day Living

 Where Garmin still pulls ahead of pretty much everyone else — Apple Watch Ultra included — is in genuine sports-watch performance.
 Multi-band GNSS across the Fenix 8, Forerunner 970, Forerunner 570 and Venu 4 means tracks through dense city streets and beneath tree cover are noticeably tighter than they were two years ago.
-The Elevate V5 heart-rate sensor on the FR570, FR970 and Fenix 8 is also a meaningful step up, especially during the high-intensity intervals that older optical sensors used to muddle.
+The Elevate Gen 5 heart-rate sensor on the FR570, FR970 and Fenix 8 is also a meaningful step up, especially during the high-intensity intervals that older optical sensors used to muddle.
+The budget FR70 and FR170 stick with the older Elevate Gen 4 sensor, so heart rate during hard efforts is a touch less reliable on those.

 Build-wise, the Fenix line continues to set the standard with sapphire-glass options and a metal bezel that doubles as the ECG electrode.
 The Instinct 3 takes a more utilitarian approach, with a chunky, fibre-reinforced polymer body that genuinely shrugs off knocks.
 The Venu X1 sits at the other extreme — slim, light and clearly designed to be worn day-to-day rather than smashed against rocks.